gnilchee/docs/docs/kubernetes/rbac.md

 #### RoleBinding

-Now that we created a new namespace called `dev`, a service account called `dev-pod-user` and a role called `full-access-to-pods` lets associate them together with a RoleBinding.
+Now that we created a new namespace called `dev`, a service account called `dev-pod-user` and a role called `full-access-to-pods` and associate them together with a RoleBinding.

 !!! example "RoleBinding definition"
     Let's define a RoleBinding called `full-access-to-pods-role-binding` which we will grant service account `dev-pod-user` access to the `full-access-to-pods` role.